Bruna-Andelieri/hangmetal/README.md

 ### Main Languages Used
 - Python

-### Programs Used
+### Tools and Libraries
-- Vs Code - to write, edit code, and execute Git commands via the terminal.
+- `Vs Code`: to write, edit code, and execute Git commands via the terminal.
-- GitHub - to store the repository for submission.
+- `GitHub`: to store the repository for submission.
-- Lucid - to create the mock up the project.
+- `Lucid`: to create the mock up the project.
-- Heroku - to deploy the live version of the terminal
+- `Heroku`: to deploy the live version of the terminal
-- Git:
+- `Git`:
     The code has been successfully pushed to the remote repository on GitHub using the following sequence of Git commands:

-    - git add . - This command adds the files that are ready for committing.
+    - git add .: This command adds the files that are ready for committing.
-    - git commit -m "message" - Here, the code changes are committed to the local repository, making them ready for the next step.
+    - git commit -m "message": Here, the code changes are committed to the local repository, making them ready for the next step.
-    - git push - Finally, this command is used to push the committed code to the remote repository on GitHub.
+    - git push: Finally, this command is used to push the committed code to the remote repository on GitHub.
 This completes the process of updating the remote repository with your changes.

+## Libraries
+- `colorama`: used to apply color to the game running in the terminal, used across the code.
+- `os`: used to clear the terminal within clear() function;
+- `sys`: used to exit exit the program within play_again_or_exit() function;
+- `random`: used to generate random number to be guessed in the game within generate_random_number() function;

 ## Deployment
 - Steps for deploying the project on Heroku - created for the Code Institute python-essentials-template: